citusdata/citus_docs/ref_arch/real_time_dashboards.rst

   There are many ways to make sure the function is called periodically and no answer that works well for every system.
-If you're able to run cron on the same machine as the master, and assuming you named the above script ``run_rollups.sh``, you can do something as simple as this:
+If you're able to run cron on the same machine as the coordinator, and assuming you named the above script ``run_rollups.sh``, you can do something as simple as this:

   .. code-block:: bash